Genetic pollution: Aquaculture

 Aquaculture is the practice of farming aquatic animals or plants for the purpose of consumption.
 This practice is becoming increasingly common for the production of salmon.
 This is specifically termed aquaculture of salmonids.
 One of the dangers of this practice is the possibility of domesticated salmon breaking free from their containment.
 The occurrence of escaping incidents is becoming increasingly common as aquaculture gains popularity.
 Farming structures may be ineffective at holding the vast number of fast growing animals they house.
 Natural disasters, high tides, and other environmental occurrences can also trigger aquatic animal escapes.
 The reason these escapes are considered dangers is the impact they pose for the wild population they reproduce with after escaping.
 In many instances the wild population experiences a decreased likelihood of survival after reproducing with domesticated populations of salmon.

 The Washington Department of Fish and Wildlife cites that "commonly expressed concerns surrounding escaped Atlantic salmon include competition with native salmon, predation, disease transfer, hybridization, and colonization."
 A report done by that organization in 1999 did not find that escaped salmon posed a significant risk to wild populations.

+In major river basins like the Volga, sturgeon stocking and aquaculture have occasionally led to the release of non-native genetic lineages and hybrids from geographically distant populations.
+While modern genetic testing of seed stock helps mitigate the breeding of regionally alien forms, the unintentional introduction of genetically distinct sturgeon lineages remains a conservation challenge, contributing to the genetic pollution of native wild populations.